slimgroup/InvertibleNetworks.jl/README.md

 ## Uncertainty-aware image reconstruction

-Due to its memory scaling InvertibleNetworks.jl has been particularily successful at Bayesian posterior sampling with simulation-based inference.
-To get started with this application refer to a simple example ([Conditional sampling for MNSIT inpainting](https://github.com/slimgroup/InvertibleNetworks.jl/tree/master/examples/applications/application_conditional_mnist_inpainting.jl)) but feel free to modify this script for your application and please reach out to us if you run into any trouble.
+Due to its memory scaling InvertibleNetworks.jl, has been particularily successful at Bayesian posterior sampling with simulation-based inference.
+To get started with this application refer to a simple example ([Conditional sampling for MNSIT inpainting](https://github.com/slimgroup/InvertibleNetworks.jl/tree/master/examples/applications/conditional_sampling/amortized_glow_mnist_inpainting.jl)) but feel free to modify this script for your application and please reach out to us if you run into any trouble.

 ![mnist_sampling_cond](docs/src/figures/mnist_sampling_cond.png)